guttih/voffcon/README.md

 ##Devices
 ###The Esp8266 module
-Is a small and cheap device which allows you to control real world devices and appliances via a WiFi connection.
+Is the NodeMcu Module with ESP8266 WiFi on board.
+It is a small and cheap device which allows you to control real world devices and appliances via a WiFi connection.
 I created a web server which needs to be uploaded to this device.
 This webserver will only allow request to it, if the request comes from a client which is on the same subnet.
 In fact the webserver will check for the first 3 numbers in the calling ipaddress and if they match the deivces ipaddress numbers then the caller will be considered save and his requests will be acted upon.
 #####
 <img src="/docs/images/esp8266.png" width="200" alt="The esp8266 module">